PeterJochem/Turtlebot_Navigation/src/rigid2d/test/README.md

 test4.json has T_ab as a pure translation and T_bc as a pure rotation <br \>
 test5.json has T_ab as a pure rotation and T_bc as a pure rotation <br \>

-REMEMEBR that the angles in the transforms are entered in degrees and under the hood converted to radians
+REMEMBER that the angles in the transforms are entered in degrees and under the hood converted to radians